The Victoria Foundation can help you leave a legacy of impact.

-Whether your passion is to support the arts, health-related programs, the environment, social justice or one of many other cause areas, the Victoria Foundation will ensure your gift supports the causes that matter most to you.
+Whether your passion is to support the arts, health-related programs, the environment, social justice, or other areas, the Victoria Foundation can help you explore a range of giving options to causes that matter most to you.

 Charitable gifts made in a Will result in a donation receipt which can be used to offset the taxes payable on the death of the donor.
-For this, we recommend seeking planning advice from your professional advisors.
-The Victoria Foundation is also able to provide sample clauses for your Will to use in consultation with your advisors.
+In designating a gift or portion of your estate to the Victoria Foundation, you also become a member of the Victoria Circle.

 There are a variety of ways to ensure your legacy giving will help care for the people and causes you love: